jbech-linaro/optee_docs/building/gits/build.rst

 Step 9 - Run xtest
 ~~~~~~~~~~~~~~~~~~
-The entire xtest test suite has been deployed when you we're running ``$ make
+The entire xtest test suite has been deployed when you we're making the builds
-run`` in previous step, i.e, in general there is no need to copy any binaries
+in previous steps, i.e, in general there is no need to copy any binaries
 manually.
 Everything has been put into the :ref:`root_fs` automatically.
 So, to
 run xtest, you simply type: